popoago/JBM/README.md

 # JBM Assignment

-### This repo contains the web deployment for the assignment using [fast.ai](https://github.com/fastai/fastai) models on Render.
+### This repo contains the web deployment for the assignment using fastai.

+The folder **app** contains the files necessary to deploy the web app on render.

 The *web application* has been deployed at https://defect-identifier.onrender.com